Ivan-Grigorev/GoIT_Block_2-Project/README.md

 Below an example:
 ![login_page_example](https://github.com/Ivan-Grigorev/GoIT_Block_2-Project/blob/main/login_page_example.png)

 Great!
-Now to access all the function of the application you need to go through authorization.
+Now to access all the functions of the application you need to go through authorization.